Introduction

 FAQs

 Q: How long can I store prepared salads in the refrigerator?
 A: Undressed salads can be stored for 3-5 days when properly stored in airtight containers.
-However, dressed salads should be consumed within 24 hours to maintain optimal texture and prevent wilting.
+However, dressed salads should be consumed within 24 hours to maintain optimal texture & prevent wilting.

 Q: Can I make salads more filling without adding too many calories?
 A: Absolutely!
 Add high-fiber ingredients like beans, quinoa, or chia seeds, which increase satiety without significantly increasing calories.
 Protein-rich additions like hard-boiled eggs or chickpeas also help you feel fuller longer.

 Q: How do I prevent my avocados from browning in prepared salads?
 A: Toss cut avocados with fresh lemon or lime juice immediately after cutting.
-The citric acid prevents oxidation and browning for several hours.
+The citric acid prevents oxidation & browning for several hours.